-A cumulative underlying deficit of \$922,000 (based on the Council Plan measure) is projected for the next four years (2022-23 to 2025-26), which is an average \$231,000 deficit each year.
+A cumulative underlying deficit of \$732,000 (based on the Council Plan measure) is projected for the next four years (2022-23 to 2025-26), which is an average \$183,000 deficit each year.

-Loss of income from tourist parks due to the anticipated closure of 26 camping sites, additional operating cost and depreciation expenses associated with new and upgraded assets, operational cost associated with the proposed new tree managmet system and loss of income from boat ramp parking fees are the key influences of the projected underlying deficit for the next four years.
+Loss of income from tourist parks due to the anticipated closure of 26 camping sites, additional operating cost and depreciation expenses associated with new and upgraded assets, and loss of income from boat ramp parking fees are the key influences of the projected underlying deficit for the next four years.

 However, there may be some opportunities for Council to achieve operational efficiencies and additional ongoing income as a result of ongoing initiatives and projects (new operating model to manage tourist parks, BoQ ICT transformation, future investment in amenities in tourist parks to enhance visitor experience, etc.).
-Details of cost efficiencies and additional income figures are cannot be estimated until project plans and operational requirements are further developed.
+Details of cost efficiencies and additional income figures are not possible to estimate until project plans and operational requirements are further developed.

-Council needs to be careful when creating or acquiring new and significantly upgraded assets that will result in significant level of additional ongoing cost commitments.
+Council needs to be careful in acquiring new and significantly upgraded assets that will result in significant level of additional ongoing cost commitments.
 For instance, Council is now required to maintain and manage the upgraded Queenscliff Boat Ramp, which is in effect a regional asset.

-The long-term financial outlook for Council will depend on careful and prudent planning, in particular when considering the need and ongoing management of new assets.
+The long-term outlook for Council will depend on careful and prudent planning, in particular when considering the need and ongoing management of new assets.
 The impacts of rate capping, limited opportunities for rate income growth, community expectations about service levels and the ongoing management of existing assets will continue to provide financial challenges for the Borough in the coming years.